Former Washington Gov. Mike Lowry remembered as proud liberal, quietly generous

 As a freshman congressman, Lowry proposed the first legislation to give financial reparations to more than 100,000 Japanese Americans and Aleuts for their World War II internment in prison camps.

-Working with former Republican Gov. and U.S. Sen. Dan Evans, Lowry also co-founded the Washington Wildlife and Recreation Coalition, which works to create new local and state parks, and preserve wilderness areas and farmlands.
+Working with former Republican governor and U.S. senator Dan Evans, Lowry also co-founded the Washington Wildlife and Recreation Coalition, which works to create new local and state parks, and preserve wilderness areas and farmlands.

 A common theme in his public career was a belief in the power of government to lift up communities that had been traditionally poor or powerless.